 What then can be done?
 Well, the task of preparing for, managing, and recovering from a business crisis falls under the banner of corporate crisis management.
 A crisis management process is one designed to prevent or minimise the damage a crisis can inflict on an organisation.

-When building or enhancing corporate emergency management competencies, organisations should also take intelligence gathering and constant monitoring as their default mode.
+When building or enhancing corporate emergency management competencies, organisations should also take intelligence gathering and constant monitoring as their default mode, using a suitable crisis management software platform.
 That entails approaching crisis management as a life cycle, taking a strategy-oriented approach for each of the following stages:

 Understanding the crisis management lifecycle will help organisations enhance mitigation, response, and recovery activities.
 These activities should be catalogued in a corporate crisis management plan, with relevant annexes for crisis management in corporate communications.